 Managing Your Ships

 Owning dozens of worlds, and therefore producing dozens of new D-Ships each turn, won't help you if you just leave the D-Ships on the worlds.

 You need to keep your fleets stocked with ships in order to dominate your neighbors.
 This means visiting each of your worlds from time to time and transferring ships from the D-Ships there onto your fleet(s).
 You can either bring fleets back from the front lines to do this, or you can build up a supply chain of fleets to bring ships out to support the fleets that you keep on the front lines.

 Once an opponent owns a world, you will no longer capture it simply by showing up.
 You will have to fire your fleet at the D-Ships at a world, destroying them, to capture it (and you will capture it then only if you are the only player with fleets there).
 Similarly, you can fire at an opponent's fleet, and if you destroy all of the ships on it, and there are no other players with fleets there, you will capture the fleet from your opponent.

 Usually you will meet your first opponent on the third or fourth turn.
 Sometimes you will encounter multiple opponents at once.
 These other players will be trying to expand their empire as quickly as possible, just as you are, and your presence has just marked the edge of their expansion.

 Once you have encountered your first neighbor--usually on the third or fourth turn--you will need to change your strategy to adapt.
 Is your new neighbor warlike and aggressive, or passive and easily subdued?
-Or maybe she is just trying to lure you into a trap while she positions her other fleets to strike at your flank!
+Or maybe they are just trying to lure you into a trap while they position their other fleets to strike at your flank!
 Perhaps you can form an alliance with your nearest neighbor to take out a common enemy.